laravel-enso/documentation/docs/backend/charts.md

 - the used colors are configurable through the publishable config file
 - can translate labels, legends and data series
 - can download the graphical representation of the graph, as a `PNG` file

-## Installation

-1. `composer require laravel-enso/charts`

-2. publish the config with `php artisan vendor:publish --tag=charts-config` and customize as needed

-3. install the api implementation for the front end: `npm i @enso-ui/charts`

 ## Usage